Speaker

 Description

 The Electron-Ion Collider (EIC) employs a flat hadron beam to achieve high luminosity, with the proton beam's vertical emittance being an order of magnitude smaller than its horizontal one.
-This small emittance ratio makes the vertical emittance highly sensitive to external noise.
-This study examines electron beam size ripple, a narrow-band noise centered around 60 Hz in the US.
+The smaller vertical emittance is sensitive to external noise.
+This study examines electron beam size ripple, a narrow-band noise centered around $60~\mathrm{Hz}$ in the US.
 Through beam-beam interaction, the electron size ripple contributes to vertical emittance growth.
-Mitigation strategies are proposed to preserve the flat beam aspect ratio and ensure stable collider performance.
+Mitigation strategies are discussed to preserve the flat beam aspect ratio.

 I have read and accept the Privacy Policy Statement | Yes |